So far, we've covered most of the basic commands in C.

 5050

-It is important to note that all the specific processing is done within the sum function.
+The key here is that all the specific processing is being done within the sum function.

-This componentization allows you to call the sum function whenever you want, and to use the
+This modularization allows you to call the sum function whenever you need it.